 The skills!
 ‘Soft Skills’ today is a buzz word that you would hear being mentioned in every job interview, Job Description, and in the ‘areas of improvement’ section in your boss’ feedback email.
 These are the skills that are going to ensure your bonuses and promotions.
 Thus, I have dedicated this article to various types of soft skills and factors for you to consider to develop them.

 What are soft skills?
 Soft skills are the set of personality and character traits that govern one’s interpersonal skills and interactions and relationships at work and otherwise.

 These are the kind of skills that one cannot validate stating verbally or putting it down on the resume.
 One can only display them through actions and the other must experience them to judge one’s soft skills.

-Soft skills can’t be learned through textbooks or taught in a classroom.
+One can’t learn soft skills through textbooks or teach them in a classroom.
 They are either innate to a person’s nature or can be developed over time with practice.

 Soft skills are the skill set that sets one apart from the rest.
-Technical and knowledge-based skills can easily be learned in universities, or today even YouTube.
+Students can easily learn Technical and knowledge-based skills in universities, or today even YouTube.
 It is the softer skills of an individual and the nuances of his interaction with others, his little personality traits which may not matter looking at the bigger picture, but do not go unnoticed.
 That is the differentiating factor that gives one an edge over other professionals.